 Trend #8: Storytelling Is Less Linear

-One trend we’ve spotted in 2022 that we think will take off in 2023 is the concept of telling a story mid-way through instead of at the beginning.
+One trend we spotted in 2022 that is taking off in 2023 is the concept of telling a story mid-way through instead of at the beginning.

 It’s the ultimate hook — whether it’s decoding a trending topic or sharing a sound bite that’s bound to stop viewers in their tracks and make them want to play catch-up.

 The @nolitadirtbag account is the perfect example.
 Its anonymous creator posts cheeky jokes for very niche New York-based fashion communities.

 Not everyone is in on the joke, yet the page is quickly growing because people want to be in on it:

 This style of storytelling prompts the audience to dig a little deeper to understand what’s happening.